top of page

 Compression Moulding: this type of moulding distinguishes itself from injection moulding by employing vertical presses instead of horizontal ones.
 Here, the plastic material is compressed between the heated halves of the mould to attain the desired shape.
 Subsequently, it undergoes air-cooling, extraction, and quality control assessment.
 While moderately expensive, this process ensures superior results and precision.

-Gas Assist Moulding: And lastly, we come to gas assist moulding which employs gas injection techniques to craft hollow plastic parts as per customer requirements.
+Gas Assist Moulding: And, lastly, we come to gas assist moulding which employs gas injection techniques to craft hollow plastic parts as per customer requirements.
 Initially, hot plastic is partially introduced into the mould, followed swiftly by a high-pressure jet of inert gas, such as nitrogen, to propel it into the desired position against the mould walls.
 This process iterates until the desired wall thickness is attained.

 bottom of page